orbeon/orbeon-forms-doc/installation/tomcat.md

 ## Versions

 We recommend using a current version of Tomcat.
-As of Orbeon Forms 4.6, those are:
+As of Orbeon Forms 2016.1, those are:

 - Tomcat 6
 - Tomcat 7

+*NOTES:*

-*NOTE: Tomcat 8 hasn't been tested yet.*
+- Tomcat 8 hasn't been tested yet.

-On Unix systems, we recommend you don't use GIJ / GCG, as there are reports of issues with that runtime environment and Orbeon Forms.
-Instead, we recommend you use the Sun/Oracle runtime Java environment.
+- [TIFF support](http://doc.orbeon.com/form-runner/feature/tiff-production.html) is not available when using Tomcat 6 (see [#2717](https://github.com/orbeon/orbeon-forms/issues/2717)).

 ## Setup